DE

 3. Use additional tools for data analysis

-4. Use microconversions
+4. Utilize microconversions

-Examples of so-called microconversions include:
+Examples of so-called micro conversions are:

-• Submitting a contact request
+• Submitting a contact inquiry

 • Downloading a PDF document